This article...

 Welcome New Member

 Most of the rules below target users who are already active in your site, but what about those who haven’t yet become active?
-Even if you include your site in your overall welcome messaging to new members, having community-specific welcome messages is incredibly valuable: Appearing to come directly from the community manager, it provides a personal touch to new members, giving them a “friend” in the organization to reach out to, and potentially even specific actions to undertake to help ease them into the site, like introducing themselves in a Discussion forum, completing their profile, or downloading important files from a Library.
+Even if you include your site in your overall welcome messaging to new members, having community-specific welcome messages is incredibly valuable: Appearing to come directly from the community manager, it provides a personal touch to new members, giving them a “friend” in the organization to reach out to, and potentially even specific actions to undertake to help ease them into the site, like introducing themselves in a Discussion forum, completing their profile, and downloading important files from a Library.

 Your First Post (Picture) & Your First Post (Bio)